Version 1.0 - April the 15th, 2002

-Some of the new DITA 1.2 features are supported.
-These include
+Some of the DITA 1.2 features are supported.
+These include insertion

-insertion and visualisation in the Author mode of conref ranges and conkeyrefs,
+and visualisation in the Author mode of conref ranges and

-insertion and navigation for keyrefs in the context of the current DITA
+conkeyrefs, insertion and navigation for keyrefs in the context of the current

 The find and replace operation can scan recursively all the files

-referred by a DITA map that is opened in the DITA Maps Manager view.
-The action is
+referenced by a DITA map that is opened in the DITA Maps Manager view.
+The action

-The spell checker can scan recursively all the files referred by a DITA
+The spell checker can scan recursively all the files referenced by a

-edited with the <oXygen/> built-in MathML editor or with the more complex and
+equations can be edited with the oXygen built-in MathML editor or with the

 with MathML support.
 The MathML equations included in DocBook documents are rendered